octo-technology/gitlabhq/doc/api/merge_requests.md

 }
 ```

+If the operation is successful, 200 and the updated merge request is returned.
+If an error occurs, an error number and a message explaining the reason is returned.

 ## Accept MR

-Merge changes submitted with MR usign this API.
+Merge changes submitted with MR using this API.

-If merge success you get 200 OK.
+If merge success you get `200 OK`.

 If it has some conflicts and can not be merged - you get 405 and error message 'Branch cannot be merged'

 If merge request is already merged or closed - you get 405 and error message 'Method Not Allowed'

-If you dont have permissions to accept this merge request - you get 401
+If you don't have permissions to accept this merge request - you'll get a 401

 ```
 PUT /projects/:id/merge_request/:merge_request_id/merge